fbpx

 Torch Lake

 Torch Lake is one of the most extraordinary lakes in Michigan.
-Its surface area is second largest in Michigan, but its great depth (about 300 feet, depending on the map) gives it by far the greatest depth and water volume of any inland lake in the state.
+Its surface area is second largest in Michigan, but its depth (about 300 feet, depending on the map) gives it by far the greatest depth and water volume of any inland lake in the state.

 18,473 acres